dagargo/overwitch/README.md

 Multi-device applications:

-* `overwitch`, which is a GUI application.
+* `overwitch`, which is a GUI application that uses a D-Bus service under the hood.
-* `overwitch-service`, which is a CLI application meant to be used as a systemd service.
+* `overwitch-service`, which is a CLI application and also the same executable that the aforementioned D-Bus service uses.

 Utilities: